eplieF12/issoee/README.md

 npm run dev
 ```

-During registration, new accounts are inserted into the `users` table so make
+During registration, new accounts are inserted into the `users` table once the
+session is available.
+If your project requires e‑mail confirmation, the row will
-sure this table exists in your Supabase project with Row Level Security enabled.
+be created after the user verifies and signs in.
+Make sure this table exists in
+your Supabase project with Row Level Security enabled for authenticated users.